CQX96/CQX96-Linux/Documentation/filesystems/btrfs.rst

 BTRFS
 =====

-Btrfs is a copy on write filesystem for Linux aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.
+Btrfs is a copy on write filesystem for CQX96 aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.
 Jointly developed by several companies, licensed under the GPL and open for contribution from anyone.